BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/page-walkthrough.md

 ![Variant selector](../../assets/variant-selector.png)

-1. Option fields - allows you to select a variant of a product.
+1. Option fields - allows user to select a variant of a product.

-2. Quantity selector - allows you to change how much of a selected item you want to add when clicking add to cart button.
+2. Quantity selector - allows user to change how much of a selected item you want to add when clicking add to cart button.

 3. Add to cart button - adds items wtith selectedo options to cart.